-- 4,270 people placed in permanent housing, of whom 61 percent identified as BIPOC; - 30,090 people prevented from becoming homeless, reflecting the continuing impact of COVID-19 related funding; - 1,590 shelter beds funded, with an average daily utilization rate of 92 percent; and - 6,905 people served in emergency shelter, of whom 49 percent identified as BIPOC.
+- 5,477 people placed in permanent housing, of whom 58 percent identified as BIPOC; - 18,802 people were prevented from becoming homeless, of whom 77 percent identified as BIPOC; - 2,692 shelter beds funded, with an average daily utilization rate of 91 percent; and - 7,882 people served in emergency shelters, of whom 46 percent identified as BIPOC.

-The jurisdiction, under the organization of its Continuum of Care (CoC), invested in several nonprofits that conducted street outreach to identify & engage unsheltered persons on the streets, in cars, camps and other locations throughout our full geography.
-Outreach staff also responded to some of the 161,629 contacts who sought help through 211info over the phone, text, email, web search and mobile app (53,584 phone only).
-Approximately 50 percent of those who contacted 211info were seeking housing assistance, and of those responding to a question regarding homeless status, about 46 percent said that they were currently experiencing homelessness.
-Participants were entered into HMIS, assessed through coordinated entry, and connected to appropriate housing and services.
+The jurisdiction, under the organization of its Continuum of Care (CoC), invested in several nonprofits that conducted street outreach to identify & engage unsheltered persons on the streets, in cars, camps, and other locations throughout our full geography.
+Outreach staff also responded to some of the 161,629 contacts who sought help through 211info over the phone, text, email, web search, and mobile app (53,584 phone only).

-The Behavioral Health Resource Center, operated in partnership with the Multnomah County Health Department, opened its day center in the winter of 2022 and has the capacity to serve 100 clients per day.
-The largest of these, the day center at Bud Clark Commons served 4,491 individuals.
 Finally, the jurisdiction continued to fund long-standing street-to-home placement directly into supportive housing programs (including Permanent Supportive Housing, Rapid Rehousing, and other housing) using leveraged local, HUD CoC, and housing authority resources.
 Collectively, these programs helped more than 4,200 people in over 3,000 households move into permanent housing.
+Existing outreach and housing placement strategies are highly effective and have increased the number of people served through a number of local funding sources (described in more detail below).